kikobarr/OpenAI_API_ChatBot/README.md

 # OpenAI API Chatbot
-A Python project that interacts with the OpenAI API to generate chat-based completions, using a Jupyter Notebook.
+A Python project that interacts with the OpenAI API to generate chat-based completions using a Jupyter Notebook.